Goals and Guardrails

 The percentage of students in grades 3-8 who are proficient on the state Math assessment will grow from 21.6% in August 2019 to 52.0% by August 2026.

-3.1: The percentage of students in grades 3-8 who score at or above grade-level on the District’s within-year math assessment in Fall, Winter, and Spring each year.
+3.1: The percentage of students in grades 3-8 who are At Target on the District’s within-year math assessment.

-3.2: The percentage of students, by student group, in grades 3-8 who score at or above grade-level on the District’s within-year math assessment in Fall, Winter, and Spring each year.
+3.2: The percentage of students in grades 3-8 with high growth on the District’s within-year math assessment.

 Goal 3 Data: Math 3-8